Understanding Autism Burnout: Signs, Effects, + How to Recover

 How to Recover from Autism Burnout

-Rest & reduced demands
+Rest + reduced demands

 Rest isn’t optional — it’s the foundation of recovery.
-Many autistic people need to drastically cut back on social, work, or sensory demands.
+Many autistic individuals need to drastically cut back on social, work, or sensory demands.
 This might mean taking extended leave from work or school, canceling non-essential commitments, or spending more time alone in low-stimulation environments.

 For some, this is the first time they allow themselves not to mask or perform for others.
 Unstructured downtime — without guilt — is essential for the nervous system to reset.